tonywok/tonywok.github.io/_posts/2026-05-19-retromancers.md

 The group’s identity evolved into this incredible mashup of seasoned PTQ grinders and indie old-school players from the venerable Columbus Kobolds club.

 Before long, these weren’t just random people from the internet anymore.
-They were real friends — and they kept bringing their friends.
+They were real friends... and they kept bringing their friends.

 Eventually I couldn’t even attend every event myself.
 At one point there were four different Premodern events each month, all pulling together different groups of players under the Retromancers banner.